 What about the hybrid option?

 The hybrid option can boast the best user experience but also costs a pretty penny.
 In this scenario, a food delivery app would serve, say, dish recommendations based on the data coming from a server, and users would still be able to detect food with their camera in an offline mode.

-Another common scenario would be, for example, a translation app that allows users to download an ML module handling the French-English language pair so they can converse freely while offline.
+Another common scenario would be natural language processing.
+Imagine a translation app that allows users to download an ML module handling the French-English language pair so they can converse freely offline.
 Other languages would still require an internet connection to work.